 Greater Beirut hosts 30% of the 1.5 million refugees in Lebanon, half of whom are children.
 Many of these children experienced terrible violence and trauma before arriving in their new home.
 Coming from Syria, Iraq, and elsewhere, most refugee families settle in Beirut’s shantytowns, where there are high levels of crime and violence.
 Because resources are scarce and many refugees lack legal status, schools and healthcare are virtually inaccessible to them.

-Insan Association offers holistic support to some of Beirut’s most vulnerable children, including refugees, displaced children, and girls who have been sexually or physically abused.
+Insan Association offers holistic support to young people living in Beirut, including refugees, displaced children, and girls who have been sexually or physically abused.
 Through its community school and after-school program, Insan provides participating children (a majority of whom are Syrian refugees) with a safe place to learn, play, and heal from trauma.

 Insan’s social workers visit refugee families in their homes, where they offer counseling to help them process their fears and grief.
 Insan also rescues and supports girls who are forced into early marriage or domestic work—helping them leave unsafe situations, get counseling and legal aid, and go to school.

 COBURWAS International Youth Organization to Transform Africa / Kyangwali, Uganda

 Kyangwali Refugee Settlement in western Uganda is home to more than 20,000 refugees, mostly from the Democratic Republic of the Congo.
 Most schools inside the camp are overcrowded, with too few teachers and inadequate learning materials.
 Children and youth growing up in the camp struggle to perform well in primary and secondary school, let alone continue their education at a university.